 Which iPhone email app should you use?

 This article was originally published in March 2019 by Harry Guinness.
-The most recent update was in March 2023.
+The most recent update, with contributions from Justin Pot, was in April 2025.